This post may contain affiliate links. Please read our disclosure policy.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

-Thank you so much!
-I’m so happy to know you love this recipe.
+Thank you!
+I’m so happy you love the recipe.